 To generate revenue insurance companies will invest a portion of the small amount of money earned from annual premiums.
 By taking this money and putting it in low-risk investments insurance companies can earn additional profits which help improve their balance sheets and bottom line.
 However in the last 10 years interest rates have been at historical all-time lows.
 This means that any revenue earned on investments has been minimal and has not contributed to the revenues of an insurance company in any significant way.

 Keep in mind that insurance companies are heavily regulated by the Canadian government.
 There are strict requirements on how much money an insurer needs to keep in their bank accounts to cover losses and there are strict rules on how much investment risk they are allowed to take on.
 These legal requirements allow insurers to risk some of their earnings in an attempt to earn more profit through investing and yet still ensure that their policyholders are covered should claims be filed.

 How profits are determined

 One major reason why insurance providers don’t earn more in profit is because claim costs have risen dramatically in the last few decades.
-According to the Insurance Bureau of Canada, the worst year in Canada’s history for weather-related damage was in 2013, when severe flooding in southern Alberta created more than $1.72 billion in insured losses, while an ice storm in Toronto left 300,000 households without power and cost an estimated $109 million in claim damages and a severe rainstorm in the Greater Toronto Area caused $65.2 million in water damage.
-In fact, since 1998, extreme weather, alone, has cost insurance providers almost $10 billion in claims.
-To put this in perspective, the Royal Bank of Canada earned $10 billion in profit in 2015, alone.
+According to the Insurance Bureau of Canada the worst year in Canada’s history for weather-related damage was in 2013 when severe flooding in southern Alberta created more than $1.72 billion in insured losses while an ice storm in Toronto left 300 000 households without power and cost an estimated $109 million in claim damages and a severe rainstorm in the Greater Toronto Area caused $65.2 million in water damage.
+In fact since 1998 extreme weather alone has cost insurance providers almost $10 billion in claims.
+This has only been increasing as the impact of climate change increases.
+To put this in perspective the Royal Bank of Canada earned$10 billion in profitin 2015 alone.